No Limbits

 Opya, Inc. is a company based in San Mateo, California, that specializes in providing autism therapy services for children diagnosed with autism spectrum disorder.
 Founded in 2016, Opya aims to transform autism care by integrating treatment with technology.
 It operates a data-driven therapy platform that focuses on early intervention, offering both in-home and telehealth services.
 The company provides a range of therapies, including Applied Behavior Analysis (ABA), speech, and occupational therapy, designed to enhance communication and collaboration between parents and clinicians.
 This approach ensures families and healthcare providers have access to the necessary information to support the developmental needs of children with autism, ultimately improving the effectiveness of the care delivered.

-Hiki, Inc. operates a mobile application designed specifically for the autistic community, facilitating friendship and dating.
-Launched in 2016 and based in Asheville, North Carolina, Hiki collaborates closely with autistic adults to ensure that the app is sensory-aware and meets the unique needs of neurodivergent individuals.
-The platform allows users to create profiles and communicate through private messages, helping them connect with others in their geographical area.
-By focusing on inclusivity and representation, Hiki aims to provide a supportive social ecosystem for neurodivergent adults to form meaningful relationships and build community.
+Hiki, Inc. operates a mobile application designed specifically for the autistic community, facilitating friendship and dating among neurodivergent adults.
+Launched in 2016 and based in Asheville, North Carolina, Hiki was developed in collaboration with autistic adults to ensure its features are sensory aware and effectively address their unique needs.
+The application allows users to create profiles, engage in private messaging, and connect with others in their geographical area, fostering a supportive social ecosystem.
+As the first platform of its kind, Hiki aims to empower autistic individuals to find friendship, love, and community in a safe and inclusive environment.

 Ultranauts